 The intent of the ITG is to provide a conduit for communication between SCIDs, central leadership, and other service owners; and to strengthen the partnerships between these groups in order to support and create a rich teaching and learning environment on the UW-Madison campus.
 As a group that includes representation of all the Schools and Colleges, the ITG is well-suited to not only communicate back to their School/College upcoming changes, but also to provide feedback regarding feasibility, viability, and potential impacts of proposed policy and service changes, and proposed timelines, on operations within the SCIDs.

 ITG members may perform a multiplicity of roles.
 To clarify expectations and roles, the ITG may state these roles in agenda topics, projects, and other activities.

-- An advisory role to the Vice Provost for Information Technology and CIO, Vice-Provost for Teaching and Learning, and Associate Vice Provost for Learning Technologies & DoIT Director of Academic Technology, to highlight the feasibility and viability of changes, projects, and other proposals
+- An advisory role to the Vice-Provost for Teaching and Learning, and Associate Vice Provost for Learning Technologies & DoIT Director of Academic Technology, to highlight the feasibility and viability of changes, projects, and other proposals

 - An advisory role to supported services, particularly Learn@UW Madison